 From 2001 to 2016, the Government-appointed producer-controlled non-profit INOBAT to manage the ARF and waste battery management.
 INOBAT later outsourced its operations to ATAG, a privately held public-services management company.
 From 2017, the Government appointed ATAG only to manage the ARF, required INOBAT to transfer the rights to the name INOBAT to the federal government and the owners of the non-profit INOBAT to remove the word INOBAT from the organisation's name from 2017.
-The organisation adopted its previous name BESO (battery disposal self-help organization) and continues to advance the interests of its 115 members (about 90% of the portable battery market).
 INOBAT mainly collects waste batteries from voluntary municipal collection points and obligated retailers.

 POM of embedded and lithium batteries: INOBAT's annual reports show that consistent POM increases (2011-16) are largely due to increased volumes of embedded batteries.
 As producers of EEE with embedded batteries do not report battery weight POM, the POM of embedded batteries is based on calculation: This resulted in a share of embedded batteries in total POM of 15% in 2009, peaking at 25% in 2015 and decreasing to around 23% of POM in 2017.
-INOBAT's POM consists of about 37% of lithium batteries in 2017, up from 21% in 2012.
-The lithium share is higher than elsewhere (DE: 29% in 2017) as INOBAT includes lithium accumulators that would qualify as industrial batteries under the EU Batteries Directive, such as lithium batteries in industrial vehicles.
+INOBAT's POM consists of about 37% lithium batteries in 2017 and 40% in 2018, up from 21% in 2012.
+The lithium share is higher than elsewhere (DE: 26% in 2018) as INOBAT includes lithium accumulators that would qualify as industrial batteries under the EU Batteries Directive, such as lithium batteries in industrial vehicles.